brothen/02-Space-Shooter/README.md

 ## Implementation

-Keyboard control, top-down face ship that can shoot face asteroids and a face enemy
+Keyboard control, top-down face ship that can shoot faceteroids and a face enemy

 ## References